You can run. Really, you can!

 Make your running enjoyable.

 Listen to great podcasts or music.
 Find a buddy (or two or three).
-Find a local running clinic for in person guidance and support.
+Find a local running clinic or online community for guidance and support.

 Remember that physical activity is meant to be rewarding and pleasurable!
 Sure, there will be moments when it’s hard (and you’ll question why you’re doing it) but you’ll always be glad you did.